jamesbattersby/esp8266-landing-lights/README.md

 I've used Visual Studio Code and Platformio, but this will work equally well with the Arduino IDE.

 ### Install The Libraries
-Only two additional libraries are required:
+Only three additional libraries are required:
 - FastLED
 - xxtea-lib
 - PubSubClient